maishiroma/MCServerBootstrap/README.md

 ## Overview

 This project helps streamlines a majority of the steps needed to take when creating a new multiplayer Minecraft Server.
-Below describes what this repository creates:
+Below describes what this Terraform Module creates:
 - One GCE instance
     - Assigned the default service account that is scoped to Read Only for Compute API and Read Write to Cloud Storage.
     - Provided metadata scripts for bootstrapping and shutting down.